apocaliss92/scrypted-advanced-notifier/README.md

  It's possible to use MQTT to report data to homeassistant, can be configured standalone or use the configuration from the main `MQTT` plugin.
  - `Active entities topic`: topic the plugin will subscribe to activate the rules `OnActive`.
 Useful to sync the plugin with an alarm system connected to homeassistant (i.e. Alarmo)
  - `Active devices for MQTT reporting`: devices selected will be periodically reported to MQTT with several information, i.e. last detections happened, images, status and so on
+ - `Use NVR detections`: MQTT topics will be published using the detections coming from NVR detections, instead of the one provided by the plugin
+ - `Images path`: If set, the images used to populate MQTT topic will be also stored on the drive path
+ - `Images name`: The name pattern to use to generate image files.
+The placeholders ${name} and ${timestamp} will be available.
+Using only ${name} will ensure the image to be overriden on every detection instead of saving one additional copy

 ## Notifier
 Mainly supported notifiers are from `Homeassistant` and `Pushover` plugins